Atracto/FirstRepo/README.md

 # FirstRepo
-If you something done badly, do it yourself
+If you need something done badly, do it yourself